TheDeanLab/navigate/_sources/advanced.rst.txt

 ==============================

 **navigate**'s :doc:`plugin system <plugin/plugin_home>` enables users to
 easily incorporate new devices and integrate new features and acquisition modes.
-In this guide, we will add a new device, titled `custom_device`, and a dedicated GUI window to control it.
-This hypothetical `custom_device` is capable of moving a certain distance, rotating a specified number of degrees, and applying a force to halt its movement.
+In this guide, we will add a new device, titled ``CustomDevice``, and a dedicated GUI window to control it.
+This hypothetical ``CustomDevice`` is capable of moving a certain distance, rotating a specified number of degrees, and applying a force to halt its movement.

-Like **navigate**, plugins are implemented using a Model-View-Controller architecture.
+**navigate** plugins are implemented using a Model-View-Controller architecture.
 The model contains the device-specific code, the view contains the GUI code, and the controller contains the code that communicates between the model and the view.

 -----------------